adamghill/dj-angles/docs/source/template-tags/call.md

 ## Example

-Lets say you have a `Book` model and you want to list all of the books, but add an icon if the book has been read by the current user.
+Let's say you have a `Book` model and you want to list all of the books, but add an icon if the book has been read by the current user.

 ### Models